anhaidgroup/active_matcher/examples/Cluster-Example.md

 gold = set(zip(gold_df.id1, gold_df.id2))
 labeler = GoldLabeler(gold)
 ```
 Here, if ActiveMatcher wants to know if a pair of tuples (x,y) is a match or non-match, it simply consults 'gold'.
 Thus, this is a "simulated" active learning process which is completely automatic.
-It is not a "real" active learning process (like with the CLI Labeler), because it does not require a human user to be in the loop (to label the tuple pairs).
+It is not a "real" active learning process (like with the Web-based Labeler), because it does not require a human user to be in the loop (to label the tuple pairs).

 Such simulated active learning using gold is very useful for code development, debugging, and computing the accuracy of the matching process.
 For the rest of this example, we will use this gold labeler.

-### Using Other Labelers
+#### Using Other Labelers

 Currently we do not provide more labelers.
 But you can extend the labeling code in ActiveMatcher to create more powerful labelers.
-You can do this by subclassing the Labeler class.
+You can do this by subclassing the Labeler class (see the Web Labeler for an example of subclassing).

-## Step 7: Creating a Model
+### Step 7: Creating a Model

 Next we can choose a model to train.
 In this example we are using XGBClassifier.
 Notice that we pass the type of model, not a model instance.
 Additionally, we can pass model specific keyword args as we would when constructing the model normally, in this case we passed,